 - Other Things that Make Life Easier

 Enjoying time together in the outdoors keeps National Parks TravelingMom’s family happy and healthy during the winter.
 Years ago, she figured out families that ski together, vacation together longer.
+But the winter sport question that comes up?
+What are your tips for learning to ski or Snowboard?
+Which one will be easier for my kids?
 Read on to plan your family ski getaway with this comprehensive guide.

 Why Go Skiing or Snowboarding

 We started skiing as a family after I saw so many families with older teens and college students at ski resorts.
 Since it’s an individual sport, teens and college students have the freedom to explore and meet up with their family later.
 That and poor college students can’t afford to ski unless Mom and Dad spring for a trip.

 Kids pick up skiing or snowboarding quickly.
 After one lesson, most can safely navigate the beginner terrain.
 It’s kinda like bike riding.
 Skiing and snowboarding have a feel to them, so most won’t forget the basics from year-to-year.

 Join our NEW Facebook Community: Making Travel Easier.
 We promise to always tell you what we would tell our best friend -- what works for kids, what doesn’t and what you need to know before you go to have the Best.
 Family.
 Vacation.
 Ever.
 Our group of travel experts are ready to answer your travel questions!

 Even after a 10-year preggo break, I was able to get back on my skis.
 And as a mom, I just ski down the green runs in big swooping carves enjoying the scenery and the smell of the evergreens.
 It’s pure bliss and erases any lost boot/glove/whatever drama that happened earlier.